Western Australian Institute of Sport High Performance Service Centre

-The new High Performance Service Centre will include:
+The new High Performance Service Centre includes:

-- The ground floor will house specialist training and testing functions including:
+- the ground floor will house specialist training and testing functions including:

-- Strength and conditioning gym
+- strength and conditioning gym

-- Multi-purpose training and testing area
+- multi-purpose training and testing area

-- Hydrotherapy and recovery pools
+- hydrotherapy and recovery pools

-- Physiology and environmental laboratorys for sports science research and testing
+- physiology and environmental laboratory’s for sports science research and testing

-- Consultation rooms for drug testing, anthropometry, physiotherapy and medical analysis
+- consultation rooms for drug testing, anthropometry, physiotherapy and medical analysis

-- First floor comprising office space for staff and coaches, including meeting rooms and staff amenities.
+- first floor comprising office space for staff and coaches, including meeting rooms and staff amenities.

 The project leverages existing state level sports infrastructure within the Mount Claremont Sporting Precinct which comprises HBF Stadium, the WA Athletics Stadium, WA Basketball Centre, WA Rugby Centre and the University of Western Australia Sports Park.